The Mackay Cutters fought back to force an exciting 22-22 draw against the Redcliffe Dolphins in their Hastings Deering Colts match tonight.

 At the start of the match, it was a back-and-forth opening where Mackay held much of the upper hand, and they were able register the afternoon's first points when fullback Jayden O'Shannessy went over after nine minutes in the left-hand-side.
 Brendan White successful conversion had them in front 6-0.

-However, the Phins hit back when a Radean Robinson kick earned the Dolphins a line drop-out and they were able to capitalise with corresponding fullback Sam Armstrong cutting through a gap in the line after some nice passing gave him some time.
+However, the Phins hit back when a Radean Robinson kick earned the Dolphins a line drop-out and they were able to capitalise with corresponding fullback Sam Armstrong cutting through a gap in the line after some nice passing gave him some space.
 The conversion attempt from out wide was waved away.

 The 'home' side were pushing hard to extend their lead and with nine minutes left in the half, they had worked their way back up the field after a scrum win and strong run from centre Jacob Schill.
 However, despite finding their way over in the right-hand corner, the Phins defence did enough to force the ball loose and gain a turnover.